uncertaintyhub/chsimpy/README.md

   -S, --skip-test       Skip initial tests and validation [TODO]. (default: False) -P PROCESSES, --processes PROCESSES
-                        Runs are distributed to P processes to run in parallel (-1 = auto) (default: -1) --independent         Independent A0, A1 runs (varying A0 and A1 runs separately. (default: False) --A-file A_FILE       File with A0,A1 values (pairs row by row) (default: None) --A-grid              Using evenly distributed grid points in A0 x A1 domain (sqrt(runs) x sqrt(runs)) (default: False)
+                        Runs are distributed to P processes to run in parallel (-1 = auto) (default: -1) --independent         Independent A0, A1 runs, i.e. A0 and A1 do not vary at the same time (default: False) --A-source A_SOURCE   = ['uniform', 'sobol', 'grid', '<filename>'] - Source for A0 x A1 numbers for the Monte-Carlo runs (uniform or sobol random numbers, evenly distributed grid points
+                        [sqrt(runs) x sqrt(runs)], location of text file with row-wise A0, A1 pairs) (default: uniform)
 ```

 ## Tests